-There is little research on optimal timing of birth in women who have mild or moderate hypertension and/ or preeclampsia between 34 and 37 weeks' GA.
+There is little research on optimal timing of birth with mild or moderate hypertension and/ or preeclampsia between 34 and 37 weeks' GA.
 The HYPITAT trial, while small, suggested improved maternal outcomes with induction of labour at 37 weeks' GA in women with gestational hypertension or mild preeclampsia.
 Current research does not permit straightforward conclusions about the circumstances to which early induction of labour or expectant management strategies are best suited.

-Provided it is not contraindicated, epidural analgesia is appropriate in women with HDP.
+Provided it is not contraindicated, epidural analgesia is appropriate in individuals with HDP.